 The concept of a good contract means that both individuals are making the agreement of their own free will and that no one has been forced to sign.
-A contract made under duress can't be upheld in court.
+If there is duress, the court won't consider the lawsuit.
 For example, a person can't be forced to sign a contract with threats or violence.

-Undue influence is similar to duress but more subtle.
-It usually involves a difference in power or influence in a relationship in which the parties are unequal.
-For example, a boss may have undue influence over an employee and force the signing of a contract that benefits the boss.
+Undue influence usually involves a difference in power or influence in a relationship in which the parties are unequal.
+For example, a boss may have undue influence over an employee and force the person to sign a contract that benefits the boss.
 You can see that this might be difficult to prove.

-Fraud is an intentional act that is a misrepresentation of the truth.
+Fraud is an intentional act that is intended to deprive someone of their right or to do them an injury.
+In contracts, it's deception about a material (important) part of the contract.
 Fraud can be either positive (telling a lie) or negative (not telling the truth or the whole truth).
 If it can be proven that one of the parties to a contract commits fraud, the contract can be unenforceable.

 An illegal contract is one that involves acts that are against the law or public policy (laws or regulations).
-For example, a contract to buy and sell illegal drugs is unenforceable, as is a contract the puts someone in a position of breaking a law.
+For example, an agreement to buy and sell illegal drugs is unenforceable, as is a contract the puts someone in a position of breaking the law.

 In general, a contract doesn't have to be in writing, but some types of contracts must be in writing to be enforceable.
-This requirement is different for each state, but some common types of contracts that must be in writing are prenuptial agreements, contracts for the sale or transfer of land, and contracts that can't be completed within one year.
+This requirement is different for each state.
+Some common types of contracts that must be in writing are prenuptial agreements, contracts for the sale or transfer of land, and contracts that can't be completed within one year.
 State laws vary; check the statute of frauds in your state or contact an attorney to see the laws in your state.

 Do Mistakes Make a Contract Unenforceable?